 Other suits were brought in the name of I.T.
 Productions, LLC which holds rights in the 2016 film, I.T., a “techno-thriller” starring Pierce Brosnan as a technphobic aviation tycoon troubled by technical problems affecting his launch of a new aircraft rental app.
 I.T.
 Productions is an affiliate of Voltage Pictures, LLC, the instigator of countless other BitTorrent lawsuits involving film titles such as Dallas Buyers Club, Good Kill, The Cobbler, Fathers & Daugthers, Pay the Ghost, and The Hurt Locker.

-The new lawsuits each allege copyright infringement by unknown “Doe” parties through their use of BitTorrent file-sharing software.
-The cases seek statutory damages pursuant to the Copyright Act, attorney’s fees and costs, and an injunction against further infringement.
+The new lawsuits in Oregon allege copyright infringement by “Doe” parties through their use of BitTorrent file-sharing software.
+Along with generic allegations of BitTorrent-based copyright infringement, the suits seek statutory damages pursuant to the Copyright Act, attorney’s fees and costs, and an injunction against further infringement.

 Parties and subscribers receiving ISP notices of these actions can contact attorney Benjamin Justus for a free consultation regarding possible options.

 I.T.
 Productions, LLC v.
 Doe-22.214.171.124